Contribution Functions for Quantitative Bipolar Argumentation Graphs: A Principle-based Analysis: Argument Contributions

 Let us illustrate the intuitions behind the contribution functions with an example. \begin{example} Consider the QBAF $G$ in Figure~\ref{fig:ctrb-g}.
 We use DFQuAD semantics and are interested in quantifying the contribution of $\argb$ to $\arga$.
 The removal-based contribution $\ctrbr{\argb}{\arga} = -0.375$ is obtained by subtracting the final strength of $\arga$ in $\graph'$ from the final strength of $\arga$ in $\graph$.
 However, one may argue that $\argb$'s contribution to $\arga$ is not entirely intrinsic to $\argb$, as $\argb$ benefits from its supporter $\argc$, following a contribution quantification approach first introduced to abstract gradual argumentation~\cite{Delobelle:Villata:2019}.
 To determine the intrinsic contribution, we may first remove all attack and support relationships to $\argb$ to then determine the difference of $\arga$'s final strengths with and without $\argb$, as seen in Figures~\ref{fig:graph-intrinsic-removal} and~~\ref{fig:graph-removal}, respectively: $\ctrbri{\argb}{\arga} = -0.25$.
-Still, one may argue that this comes at the cost of the simpler intuition behind $\ctrbrempty$: $\ctrbriempty$is not entirely aligned with the topological reality of $\graph$ -- and hence neither with the intuition of the counterfactuality principle as sketched in the introduction.
+Still, one may argue that this comes at the cost of the simpler intuition behind $\ctrbrempty$: $\ctrbriempty$is not entirely aligned with the topological reality of $\graph$ and hence neither with the intuition of the counterfactuality principle as sketched in the introduction.
 Yet more nuanced, $\ctrbsempty$ determines a weighted average contribution of $\argb$ to $\arga$ as provided by $\ctrbrempty$ in each restriction of $\graph$ to some subset of its nodes that contains $\arga$ and $\argb$: $\ctrbs{\argb}{\arga} = -0.3125$.
 Interestingly, we have $\ctrbs{\argb}{\arga} + \ctrbs{\argc}{\arga} = \tau(\arga) - \sigma(\arga)$, i.e.\ the sum of the contributions of all arguments to $\arga$ (note that the contribution of $\arga$ to itself is not defined) exactly accounts for the difference between $\arga$'s initial and final strength.
-This is aligned with the intuition of (quantitative) contribution existence and can formally be traced back to the efficiency principle of Shapley values (see: Subsection~\ref{subsec:ctrb-existence}).
-Note that the three contribution functions we have covered so far all use some form of argument removal (and, indeed, always remove at least the contributing argument) to determine the contribution.
-In contrast, the gradient contribution function measures the effect of marginally changing the contributing argument's initial strength on the final strength of the topic argument: $\ctrbg{\argb}{\arga} = -0.25$.
-This means that we can quantify the strength of an argument to itself: $\ctrbg{\arga}{\arga} = 0.25$.
-However, we may claim that the gradient contribution function answers a fundamentally different question, which is not about the argument's existence, but about the local effect of changing its initial strength.
-Table~\ref{table:example} shows all contributions that can be computed given $\graph$.
-This overview already gives us an intuition of some of the principles, such as the quantitative contribution existence principle of $\ctrbsempty$; also, note that contribution functions $\ctrbrempty, \ctrbriempty, \ctrbsempty$ given, respectively, in Equations~\ref{eq:delta}, \ref{eq:delta2}, \ref{eq:shap} are partial: they do not define an argument's contribution to itself $\ctrb{\arga}{\arga}$, since $\fs_{\graph'}(\arga)$ is undefined when $\arga$ is not in (the set of arguments of) $\graph'$.
-On the other hand, the gradient contribution function $\ctrbgempty$ (\autoref{eq:gradient}) is total\footnote{For the sake of conciseness, we abstain from formalising this trivial observation.}.
+This is aligned with the intuition of (quantitative) contribution existence and can formally be traced back to the efficiency principle of Shapley values (see Subsection~\ref{subsec:ctrb-existence}).